GlacierEQ/llama-coder/docs/roadmap.md

 This document outlines our plans for future development of Llama Coder.
 Features and timelines may change based on community feedback and priorities.

+## Recently Completed

+- [x] **CodeContext RAG System**: A powerful retrieval system that uses your codebase to improve completions
+  - Indexes your codebase to provide project-specific completions
+  - Retrieves relevant code snippets based on what you're working on
+  - Optimizes context usage for better completions
+  - Works completely offline and respects your privacy

 ## Short-term Goals (Next 3 Months)

+### CodeContext Improvements
+- [ ] Add natural language search in CodeContext
+- [ ] Implement hybrid search (combining lexical and semantic search)
+- [ ] Create UI for managing and exploring the code index
+- [ ] Add support for remote indexing for large codebases

 ### Performance Improvements
 - [ ] Implement streaming completions for faster response time